RainerKlute/POET_Technologies/2025/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US.EN.md

 We're happy to be an integrator and a provider of these optical engines that are used in AI as well as data communication networks.

-**Interviewer:** If I was sending signals over a fiber optic network, for example, would I use one of your devices?
+**Andrew Bell:** If I was sending signals over a fiber optic network, for example, would I use one of your devices?

 **Suresh Venkatesan:** Yeah, absolutely.